 The firm uses either long-term purchase strategies, short-term purchase strategies or a mix of the two, depending on what makes the most sense for the client.
 Specific securities that Equitrust invests in include stocks, fixed-income securities, mutual funds, exchange-traded funds (ETFs) and variable annuities.

 Horwitz & Associates

 Horwitz & Associates is a fee-based firm, so some members of its staff can earn commissions for the sale of securities or insurance products.
-The firm and its advisors are still required to abide by fiduciary duty, though.
+The firm and its advisors are required to abide by their fiduciary duty, though.

 The firm provides comprehensive financial planning for its clients, along with investment advice and portfolio management services.
 The firm follows a six-step financial planning process that goes as follows:

 - Tracking plan progress

 Horwitz & Associates primarily employs fundamental analysis when it comes to evaluating securities.
 In some cases, it may use charting, technical analysis and cyclical analysis when it deems such methods appropriate.
 Fundamental analysis tries to discern a company’s intrinsic economic value rather than focusing solely on the movement of its stock price.

 The firm generally approaches its portfolios with a long-term perspective in mind.
 In the end, though, your personal investment goals, timeline and risk tolerance will dictate how your portfolio is built.

 Capital Management Consultants, Inc.